tunaynovruz/kodmod/docs/2.sistem-dizayn/problems/design-dropbox.md

 - **Local Cache**: Maintain a local cache of frequently accessed files
 - **Offline Edits**: Allow edits while offline and sync when connection is restored
-- **Conflict Resolution**: Implement strategies to resolve conflicts when same file is edited offline by multiple users